-Co-founder and Member of the Board
+Co-Founder and Member of the Board

-With the beginning of the commercial use of the Internet, our young company finally evolved into one of the leading German Internet agencies, in which the largest advertising holding company in the world, the WPP Group plc, became a shareholder in 1999.
-From that time on, I assumed the position of “Member of the board for International Expansion” and was responsible for the establishment of our international network.
-A great adventure, because none of us had ever had management experience with these dimensions.
-In retrospect, an extremely beautiful, exciting, thrilling, but also challenging and stressful time.
+With the beginning of the commercial use of the Internet, our young company finally developed into one of the leading German Internet agencies, in which the then largest advertising holding company in the world, WPP Group plc, became a shareholder in 1999.
+From then on, I was responsible for building up the international network as the board member for “International Expansion”.
+It was a great adventure, because none of us had ever had management experience on such a scale before.
+Looking back, it was an extremely enjoyable, exciting and thrilling time, but also challenging and stressful.

 Almost simultaneously with this professional high, however, life – as I felt at the time – threw a spanner in the works.
 At the height of our company’s success, I fell ill with cancer and doctors predicted that I would only live a short time.
 A few months, two years at the most.
 Months of hospitalization, operations, chemotherapy, radiation and a stem cell transplant followed – the full program.
 It quickly became clear to me that my previous life on the roller coaster urgently needed to be guided into calmer waters if I wanted to have any chance of recovery at all.